Merryn Regan MBACP

 I invite you to contact me in a way that feels most comfortable for you; email, text or ring for a chat if you want to know a bit more.

 If you feel ready to take this first step, I would be pleased to hear from you.

 Training, qualifications & experience

 In a variety of roles in the health and social care sectors spanning 30 years, I have had the privilege of working with adults and children from diverse backgrounds.
 I have supported people through anxiety, depression, PTSD, psychosis, self-harm, relationship difficulties, childhood abuse, domestic abuse, dementia, bereavement and self-development.
 Whatever the presenting issue, in my experience it is having a trustworthy person to talk to, who tries to see your point of view without judgement, that is paramount in enabling people to regain a sense of control over their lives.
 I strongly believe that, given the right support, we all ultimately have the potential to find our way through difficult times, and it is this that prompted me to train as a person-centred therapist.

 Having completed three years accredited training, I am member of the British Association for Counselling and Psychotherapy.
 I work within the BACP ethical framework (available to view at www.bacp.co.uk ), I attend regular supervision and am working towards accreditation.

-In addition to my private practice I also work as a volunteer counsellor for Women’s Aid, an organisation that provides a range of services for women who have experienced abuse and for Penhaligon’s Friends, who support children through grief and loss.
+In addition to seeing adults and children in private practice, I also offer counselling and therapeutic play in a local primary school.
+Previously I have worked as a volunteer counsellor for Women’s Aid, an organisation that provides a range of services for women who have experienced abuse and for Penhaligon’s Friends, who support children through grief and loss.